 Air cushions in the legs and feet area of the chair help your circulation and add to the feeling of relaxation.
 For best blood flow, choose a chair that has multiple massage modes instead of simple vibrations.
 The more variety, the better the blood flow.

 Q: What is a zero-gravity massage chair?

 A zero-gravity massage chair is the best of the best.
 It can be reclined to a nearly flat horizontal position.
-When your legs are raised above your chest, it can create the feeling of weightlessness.
+When your legs are raised above your chest, it can create a feeling of weightlessness.
 This position makes for a more relaxing experience.
-Zero-gravity massage chairs are bigger and bulkier than standard massage chairs, so make sure you have the room for it in your house.
+Zero-gravity chairs are bigger and bulkier than standard massage chairs, so make sure you have room for it in your house.
 These provide the most comprehensive chair massage.

 Q: Are massage chairs bad for your back?

 Massage chairs are not bad for your back when used correctly.
 First, massage chairs should never be targeting your spine—they are designed for rubbing muscle, not bone.
 Second, if you have chronic back pain, these may only provide temporary relief.
 And third, always limit your time in the chair.
 Spending more than 15 minutes in a full-body chair can overdo it on your muscles.
 Trained massage therapists know when to stop and when to keep going, but your massage chair isn’t that smart.
 So it’s always best to stop the massage after 15 minutes of use.
 The chair will come with advice from the manufacturer.
 Follow their guidance.